US wildlife agency rejects protections for rare fish species

 BILLINGS, Mont.
-(AP) — U.S. wildlife officials on Wednesday rejected special protections for a rare, freshwater fish species that's been at the center of a long-running legal dispute, citing conservation efforts that helped increase Arctic grayling numbers in a Montana river.
+(AP) — U.S. wildlife officials on Wednesday rejected special protections for a rare, freshwater fish related to salmon that's been at the center of a long-running legal dispute, citing conservation efforts that helped increase Arctic grayling numbers in a Montana river.

-The Associated Press obtained details of the decision not to protect the fish under the Endangered Species Act in advance of a planned public announcement later in the day.
+The Associated Press obtained details of the decision not to protect the fish under the Endangered Species Act in advance of a public announcement.

 The move comes almost two years after a federal appeals court faulted the U.S. Fish and Wildlife Service for arbitrarily dismissing the threat that climate change and other pressures pose to the species.